lh6868/butterfly/README.md

-butterfly group hatch project
+butterfly group hatch project.

-come on boys and girls£¡
+come on boys and girls!